 It’s also lightened-up and I think it’s just as comforting and hearty as the one we had.

 With a ton of healthy veggies like carrots, celery and zucchini.

-Now, there is a little bit of prep time involved.
+There is a little bit of prep and chopping time involved.
 It’s not hard at all though.

 I like to brown the meat (extra-lean ground turkey) with a pinch of red pepper flakes in a skillet before adding it into the slow cooker.
 Totally optional but it gives this soup that extra bump of flavor.

 Everything else except for the beans, zucchini and pasta get added to the crock-pot to cook low and slow.
 30 minutes before serving, you add in those remaining ingredients and cook on HIGH, until the pasta is tender.